 Type of coverage

 The type of coverage you choose will also affect the cost of your homeowners insurance.
-If you choose a comprehensive policy that covers a wider range of perils, it will generally cost more than a basic policy without the coverage bells and whistles.
+If you choose a comprehensive policy or a higher coverage level that protects a wider range of perils, it will generally cost more than a basic policy without the coverage bells and whistles.
+Some of these coverages include flood insurance or earthquake insurance, among others.

 Condition of home